savanarohit/Django-WebApp/1_introduction/README.md

 # Django Web Framework Introduction

 Django is a high-level Python web framework that follows the Model-View-Controller (MVC) architectural pattern.
 It provides a set of tools, libraries, and conventions that simplify the development of web applications.
 Django is known for its emphasis on simplicity, reusability, and the principle of "Don't Repeat Yourself" (DRY).

-The Model-View-Controller (MVC) pattern is a design pattern commonly used in web application development.
+## MVC:

 #### Model: Represents data and business logic.